A Vulnerability Study on Academic Collaboration Networks Based on Network Dynamics: Methods

 \subsection{Characterizing the Network}

-Prior to simulating attacks, we get insights about the target network.
-We can characterize relevant nodes to which an attack would be more successful by using Kruskal's Minimum Spanning Tree (MST) algorithm \cite{kruskal1956shortest} reversed to obtain the Maximum Spanning Tree.
-The MST algorithm finds a subset of edges of a connected undirected graph; hence, it links all vertices together acyclically and with the minimum possible total edge weight.
+Prior to simulating the attacks, we get insights about the target network.
+We can characterize relevant nodes to which an attack would be more successful by using Kruskal's Minimum Spanning Tree (MST) algorithm \cite{kruskal1956shortest}, reversed to obtain the Maximum Spanning Tree.
+The MST algorithm finds a subset of edges of a connected undirected graph; hence, it acyclically links all vertices together and minimizing total edge weight.
 This algorithm will show the backbone structure of the network with, generally, the most relevant node in the center.
 Maximum Spanning Trees of the networks are attached in the Additional Material.

 The Community Structure of the network shows clusters of communications, and plots of detections are included in the Additional Material.
 We use the Fluid Community Detection algorithm \cite{pares2017fluid} with $k = 10$ communities to detect.
 This information could be useful to attack clusters at the same time, or even to attack clusters separately with a different approach for each of them.